 Canada’s residential school system for Aboriginal children was an education system in name only for much of its existence.
 These residential schools were created for the purpose of separating Aboriginal children from their families, in order to minimize and weaken family ties and cultural linkages, and to indoctrinate children into a new culture—the culture of the legally dominant Euro-Christian Canadian society…

-Sk’elep is still with us, as people in their regalia still dance at pow wows.
-As fires that went underground rise to the surface, crackling with tobacco and cedar.
+Sk’elep is still with us, as people in their regalia still dance at powwows, as fires that went underground rise to the surface, crackling with tobacco and cedar.
 The shadows of eagles’ wings brush the darkness, bringing clean, cold air to these abandoned rooms of mould and fear.

 Artwork above by Chris Bose of the Nlaka’pamux nation.
 The image includes a photograph of the Kamloops residential school building.
 The Kamloops Indian Residential School was in operation from 1894 to 1977.
 Sk’elep or coyote is the traditional trickster figure in the pantheon of Secwepemc mythology.